DRFA information for applicants

 Eligibility update - Internal day labour and equipment

-On 31 March 2017, the Commonwealth Government committed to reimbursing local governments for costs incurred while using their own plant and equipment and day labour when delivering reconstruction works under the Natural Disaster Relief and Recovery Arrangements (NDRRA).
+The Commonwealth Government has agreed to reimburse local governments for costs incurred while using their own plant and equipment and day labour when delivering reconstruction works under the Natural Disaster Relief and Recovery Arrangements (NDRRA).

 Resources for local governments and state agencies: